How To Make A Bee Watering Station In Seconds

 Bee-lieve it or not, bees do drink water.
 Like the majority of creatures on the planet, bees, butterflies and other pollinators need water to survive.

 However, bees don’t just need water in summer.
-Particularly in winter, bees use water to dissolve crystallised honey and also thin honey that has become too thick and viscous.
+Particularly in winter, bees use water to dissolve crystallised honey as well as to thin honey that has become too thick and viscous.

 It’s safe to say that water is of great importance to bees.
 The problem is that due to habitat loss, finding a continuous source of shallow water can be difficult for bees and other pollinators.
 And due to increased pesticide usage, finding water that is free of pesticides makes a difficult situation even more challenging.